 - Truck bodies, school bus bodies, mobile manufactured homes, travel trailers recreational vehicles, or other items built and intended for other uses shall not be used as permanent accessory buildings on any lot in the city. - 2.
-No permanent or temporary shipping containers shall be allowed on residential lots. - Temporary Storage Structures on Commercial and Industrial Lots.
-Structures such as but not limited to semi-trailers and shipping containers may be used as temporary storage for commercial and industrial uses in the commercial and industrial districts in the rear yard only. - a.
+No permanent or temporary shipping containers shall be allowed on residential lots.
+Temporary storage containers designed for the express purpose of storing the resident's items when the resident is moving into or out of the residence shall be allowed for a maximum of thirty (30) days. - Temporary Storage Structures on Commercial and Industrial Lots.
+Structures such as but not limited to semi-trailers and shipping containers may be used as temporary storage for commercial and industrial uses in the commercial and industrial districts-in the rear yard only. - a.
 The applicant shall provide a plot plan showing the location of structure(s).
-Plot plans for such temporary structures require review and approval by the Zoning Administrator. - b.
-Such structures shall be placed only in the rear yard and shall be placed as out of the line of sight of the right-of-way as possible.
+Plot plans for such temporary structures require review and approval by the Zoning Administrator.

-- c.
+- b.
+Such structures shall be placed only in the rear yard and shall be placed as far out of the line of sight of the right-of-way as possible. - c.
 If any portion of the structure is visible from the right-of-way, the structure should be painted one uniform color.
 This shall not apply to semi-trailers that have wheels and are intended to function as vehicles. - d.
 The structure shall be placed on a compacted well-draining gravel base. - e.
 Stacking of structures may be allowed on a case-by-case basis. - f.
 The structure shall not be modified in any way that renders it un-movable or permanent. - g.
 The Zoning Administrator may require screening on a case-by-case basis. - h.
 A time limit for temporary use of the structure shall be indicated on the zoning permit.
-In no instance shall the temporary use of such as structure exceed six (6) months. - In a commercial zone, semi trailers and shipping containers used as temporary storage must be screened from visibility from all public rights-of-way including streets or alleys. - H. Accessory Building as a Dwelling.
+In no instance shall the temporary use of such as structure exceed six (6) months. - In a commercial zone, semi-trailers and shipping containers used as temporary storage must be screened from visibility from all public rights-of-way including streets or alleys. - H. Accessory Building as a Dwelling.